michaelfuhrman/glassbreakDetector/README.md

   This replaces the normal neural net and doesn't try to do any hardware specific scaling.
 This is temporary and needs a finetooth review.
 - added a LPF to the sim netlist of ramp.ops.zcr in order to match the matlab better.
 This is a temp fix.

+## To send

+- Replicate the way we sent it before.
+- Need to compare against the old model.
+Should show w/ IFX connection as well?
+- How to show and document the results?